banyaszvonat/breaking-videogames/_posts/2025-09-07-hidden-functionality-in-spyro-the-dragon.md

 So I was procrastinating on the Disgaea reverse engineering^[1] with reverse engineering Spyro the Dragon, and I think I found something wild.
 Short version:

-At least in the US version of Spyro the Dragon (BASCUS-94228SPYRO), set the 32-bit value at `0x80075880` to `1`.^[2] Open the inventory screen, and tilt the analog stick or press any of the face buttons or D-Pad inputs.
+At least in the US version of Spyro the Dragon (BASCUS-94228SPYRO), set the 32-bit value at `0x80075880` to `1`.
+Open the inventory screen, and tilt the analog stick or press any of the face buttons or D-Pad inputs.
 You'll trigger a level transition without a skybox, and you'll arrive at one of the levels within the current hub world.

 ![](/breaking-videogames/assets/purple.png)

 As far as I was able to see so far, nothing sets `0x80075880`, so this might be a remnant of a cheat used during development.
-The flag gets reset after the level select, so you'll have to set it again.
+The flag gets reset after the level select, so you'll have to set it again.^[2]

 Each level within a hub world corresponds to an index, and I believe they go in the order that they appear on the inventory screen.
 Here is the mapping between button and level indices:
 ```